-Kylie Fernandez is a third-year PhD student in the Human Factors and Cognitive program.
+Kylie Fernandez is a fourth-year PhD student in the Human Factors and Cognitive program.
 She holds a BS in psychology from Georgia Institute of Technology and also completed two internships in the Air Force Repperger Program as an undergraduate.
 As a graduate student, her research interests include using biomarker and neuroscience methods to investigate human factors and applied psychology topics such as decision making and stress.

-Lindsay Conner is a second-year PhD student in the Human Factors and Cognitive program.
+Lindsay Conner is a third-year PhD student in the Human Factors and Cognitive program.
 Originally from Florida, she studied neuroscience at University of Miami, followed by a master’s program in biomedical imaging at University of California, San Francisco.
 Her research interests involve identifying and tracking cognitive changes (e.g., memory and decision making) via imaging modalities (e.g., fMRI and DTI) with age.